 Remove the negative battery cable.
-With the vehicle on a solid, level surface chock the front wheels.
+With the vehicle on a solid level surface, chock the front wheels.
 Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels lower the vehicle so the axle rests on jack stands rated to support your vehicles weight.
+After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
+This installation assumes that there is no load in the bed of the truck.